kunalbafna3/kunalbafna3/README.md

 <br />

-<p align="center">Creative and self-starting Front-End Developer with over 1 year of experience building stable websites,fast-paced, collaborative environments.
+<p align="center">Curious, Creative and self-starting Front-End Developer with over 1 year of experience building stable websites.
 Highly proficient in HTML, CSS, JavaScript, and JQuery, as well as have a working knowledge of ReactJS.</p>
 <br>